 At the same time, there's a good chance that many of these policyholders may not understand recent changes that affect the health care and health insurance industries.
-For example, we found that half of consumers believe the individual mandate for health insurance exists, although it hasn't since 2019.
+For example, half of consumers believe the individual mandate for health insurance exists, although it hasn't since 2019.
 Others, such as those who received an insurance settlement, may also believe they owe more money to the IRS than they do.

 - About half of Americans believe their insurance premiums are tax deductible — but most of them are incorrect.
 Men and those with high incomes were most likely to believe they can take a deduction, while baby boomers were least likely.

 - 50% of consumers think the federal individual mandate for health care still exists, which required those without health insurance to pay a fee on their federal return.
 While some states still have individual mandates, this no longer exists on the federal level.